What Is Hyperfocus?

 - Practice being fully present.
 Use mindfulness exercises to stay in the here and now.

-- Set timers and alarms to so you know how long it’s been since you started the activity.
+- Set timers and alarms to so you know how long it’s been since you started an activity.

-- Once you realize you’re in hyperfocus, move.
+- Once you realize you’re in hyperfocus, move around.
 A change in position can help you get out of it.

 - Set goals for a project, and take a break when you reach one.

 - Limit time watching TV or playing video games.

 - Talk to your child about hyperfocus, and ask how you might work together to change things.